 Langford was born on March 4, 1883 in Weymouth Falls, Nova Scotia.
-At an early age he struck out on his own, reportedly to escape an abusive father, and pursued a vagrant’s life, roaming the east coast and taking work where he could get it.
+At an early age he struck out on his own, reportedly to escape an abusive father, and pursued a vagrant’s life, roaming the east coast and taking work where he could find it.
 He ended up in Boston where he got a job swabbing the floors in a local athletic club.
 Sam became fascinated with the boxers who trained there and it wasn’t long before he started sparring with them.
-At the age of 15 he won a state amateur championship and promptly turned pro as a welterweight.
-Over the years he became known as “The Boston Bonecrusher,” “The Boston Terror,” or by the racial moniker, “The Boston Tar Baby.”
+At the age of fifteen he won a state amateur championship and promptly turned pro as a welterweight.
+Over the years he became known as “The Boston Bonecrusher,” “The Boston Terror,” or, by the racial moniker, “The Boston Tar Baby.”

 Incredibly tough and almost never off his feet, Langford knew all the tricks and was a master at feinting, blocking, body punching and finding unexpected ways to set up the knockout shot.
-Decades before a young Cassius Clay made the practice famous, he often successfully predicted the round in which he would end a fight.
+Decades before a young Cassius Clay made the practice famous, Sam often successfully predicted the round in which he would end a fight.
 One story has Langford offering to touch gloves before the start of an early round and his mystified opponent asking, “What’s going on, Sam?
 It ain’t the last round.”
 “T’is for you, son,” replied Langford.
 And indeed it was.

 Of course, part of why he never received the opportunities he deserved also had to do with his being black.
-Like Harry Wills, Joe Jeannette and Sam McVey, Langford was conveniently avoided by white fighters on the basis of the repugnant “colour line.”
-Langford did manage to get into the ring with white champions such as Stanley Ketchel and Jack O’Brien, but never with a title at stake.
+Like Harry Wills, Joe Jeannette and Sam McVea, Langford was conveniently avoided by white fighters on the basis of the repugnant “color line.”
+Langford did manage to get into the ring with white champions such as Stanley Ketchel and Philadelphia Jack O’Brien, but never with a title at stake.
 In fact, he defeated both Ketchel and O’Brien with little difficulty, Ketchel surviving a six round battle, O’Brien left moaning in agony on the canvas in five.

 But while Langford never won a world title, those in the fight game knew how good he was.
 Joe Jeanette and Harry Wills both rated Langford the best they ever fought.
 “Fireman” Jim Flynn, who faced off against Jack Johnson, Jack Dempsey, Gunboat Smith, and many others said, “The hardest hitter I ever faced was Langford.”
 Charley Rose, old time fight manager, rated Langford as the best heavyweight of all-time, while another well-known manager who saw Langford in action, Dan Morgan, said, “Sam would finish Joe Louis in about six or seven rounds.”
 Sportswriter Jimmy Cannon quoted Jack Dempsey as saying, “Sam probably would have knocked me out.”
 Author Mike Silver, who wrote The Ring Boxing Almanac, stated that Langford was, “Quite possibly the greatest fighter who ever lived … [his] every move embodied the technique of a studied master boxer.”
-Trainer Teddy Atlas rates Langford as, pound-for-pound, the fifth best boxer of all time.
+Trainer Teddy Atlas rates “The Boston Terror” as, pound-for-pound, the fifth best boxer of all time.

 Later that same year he traveled to Mexico.
 As Sam told it, “I went down to Mexico in 1922 with this here left eye completely gone and the right just seeing shadows.
 It was a cataract.
 They matched me up with Kid Savage for the title.
 I was bluffing that I could see but I gave myself away.
 They bet awful heavy on the kid when the word got round.
 I just felt my way and then, wham, I got home.”
 Sam, while almost completely blind, won by a first round knockout.
-Incredibly, he would go on to have another 30 fights, winning 23 of them, before finally calling it a career.
+Incredibly, he would go on to have another thirty fights, winning 23 of them, before finally calling it a career.

 Langford retired when he was 43 years old.
 By that point the old gladiator had been boxing for an astonishing 27 years.
-His final record, as far as it can be documented and including newspaper decisions, stands at 207 wins against 46 losses and 57 draws.
+His final record, as far as it can be documented, and including newspaper decisions, stands at 207 wins against 46 losses and 57 draws.
 Decades later, in 1944, sportswriter Al Laney went searching for Langford in New York City and found him in a squalid room in Harlem, penniless, blind and alone.
 Laney’s subsequent articles rendered Langford a tragic figure, inspiring gifts from the public and the establishment of a charitable fund to aid the old battler.